codylico/text-complex-plus/README.md

 - This library should support at least one form of emoji font encoding (likely COLR/CPAL).

+- The `text-complex-plus` library should support using font ensembles within single text runs (for example, to handle missing glyphs from single fonts).

+- The library should allow for Graphite pass configuration (i.e. to add or remove passes from the Graphite processing pipeline).

 ## Build

 This project will use CMake for building.
 Developers can obtain CMake from